Distributed Online Feedback Optimization for Real-time Distribution System Voltage Regulation: Distributed OFO

 which are equivalent to (\ref{grad:lambda})-(\ref{grad:mu}) and (\ref{eq:q_proj})-(\ref{grad:consistent}) \cite[Eqs.
 (2.37) and (2.38)]{Bertsekas1999}.
 Invoking Theorem 3 in \cite{Bernstein2019} with $\alpha$ chosen using \cite[Eq.
 (34)]{Bernstein2019}, (\ref{pdgp:transformed}) then converges to the optimizer of the regularized saddle-point problem of (\ref{opt:transformed}).
 Consequently, our proposed nested algorithm also converges to the optimizer of the regularized saddle-point problem of (\ref{opt}).

-\begin{remark} First, while the linear voltage-reactive power relation is assumed to synthesize the controller and analyze its convergence, AC power flow is run in the simulation to calculate the actual voltages.
-Such an assumption was also made in the proofs of \cite{Bolognani2019,Tang2024}.
-Second, a large $T$ is not necessary in the simulation.
-We use $T=4$ so the inner loop might not converge.
-However, the algorithm performs well in the simulation.
-Notably, a similar assumption was made in \cite{Bolognani2019}. \end{remark}
+\begin{remark} While the linear voltage-reactive power relation is assumed to synthesize the controller and analyze its convergence, AC power flow is run in the simulation to calculate the actual voltages.
+Such an assumption was also made in the proofs of \cite{Bolognani2019,Tang2024}. \end{remark}